METALS-Copper slides as equity markets rout rattles investors

 * LME copper stocks at lowest in nearly 13 years

-* Global stocks head for worst week in more than 5 years (Recasts, updates prices, adds details/quote; changes dateline)
+* Global stocks head for worst week in more than 5 years

+* Nickel hits lowest since Dec, aluminium lowest since last August (Adds midday prices)

 By Maytaal Angel